 JavaScript Constructor Function

-In JavaScript, a constructor function is used to create objects.
-For example,
+In JavaScript, a constructor function is used to create and initialize objects.

 In JavaScript, you can create multiple objects from a constructor function.
 For example,